Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/tf_overview_cft/key_import.md

 This example stores the secret Keyring and the public Keyring provided by the file `Pkcs12ToConvert.p12` in the `/home/user/output/` directory.

-The PassPhrase of <span class="code">`Pkcs12ToConvert.p12`</span> is "passPkcs12".
+The PassPhrase of `Pkcs12ToConvert.p12` is "passPkcs12".
 The user ID packet in the generated files is "userIdPacket".
 The generated secret Keyring is protected by the PassPhrase "passSecRing".

 `ExportPGPKey.sh -userIdPacket "userIdPacket" -passPkcs12 "passPkcs12"`